yelof3/my-first-hugo-site-2/content/electronics/garage-parking-assistant/_index.md

 ---
 title: "Garage Parking Assistant"
-image: "/path/to/image.png"
+image: "/garage-parking-assistant-diagram2.jpg"
 type: "page"
 url: /garage-parking-assistant
 ---

-- Arduino Nano
+- *Arduino Nano*
-- I2C White OLED LCD Display DIY Module
+- *I2C White OLED LCD Display DIY Module*
-- Rotary Encoder Code Switch Digital Potentiometer with Push Button
+- *Rotary Encoder Code Switch Digital Potentiometer with Push Button*
-- 5mm LEDs
+- *5mm LEDs*
-- I2C Serial Interface Module Port
+- *I2C Serial Interface Module Port*
-- Ultrasonic Sensor – HC-SR04
+- *Ultrasonic Sensor – HC-SR04*

 This garage parking assistant was a practical gag gift that I made for my Dad.
 He already had a perfectly accurate, low tech solution for the problem of how to determine when to stop pulling into the garage.
 But with time on my hands, I figured why not fix something that wasn’t broken!